Horse64/old-core.horse64.org/docs/Community Guidelines.md

   be wrong, since everyone is human.

-- Don't discriminate based on race, gender, age, disabilities, appearance, ethnicity, or similar.
+- Don't discriminate based on race, gender, age, disabilities, appearance, ethnicity, financial means, or similar.
 Don't single out people for the purpose of putting them down.
   We have no place for this in our community.

 - Don't use threats, deliberate intimidation, inappropiate sexual